sovello/fpp/README.md

 So, each subdir to this project is a project that was given out in class.
 All the solutions are mine unless stated otherwise.

+Some documentation for the challenges are found in the Wiki pages.
+So, feel free to check too.

 Each Project will have a README that explains what is in and what the target of the assignment was.